The Waldorf Difference

 At different times throughout the year, we come together as a school community to mark the passage of the seasons and reflect on the idea that what happens in the world outside, also happens within each of us.
 In the autumn, we celebrate Michaelmas, a traditional harvest festival allegorized by the story of the archangel Michael slaying the dragon.
 Before the winter holidays, each class contributes an offering to our Holiday Assembly through the recitation of a poem, traditional folk dance, and a seasonal, Hanukkah, or Christmas song–all traditions are welcomed and honored.
 In the spring, we dance around the Maypole and celebrate the new life all around us.

-Though many of the common Waldorf festivals are rooted in European tradition, we have the freedom to celebrate festivals that reflect the cultural and religious traditions of our student body, either in individual classes (often incorporated into the world history curriculum), or within the school at large.
+Though many of the common Waldorf festivals are rooted in European tradition, we at Green Meadow also celebrate festivals that reflect the cultural and religious traditions of our student body, both in individual classes (often incorporated into the world history curriculum) and within the school at large.
+Examples include the Indian festival of Diwali and Chinese New Year.
 Through these experiences, students develop an understanding and respect for the diverse cultures of the world and celebrate our common humanity, not our separateness in belief or practice.
 Without religious or denominational character, we recognize the universal spiritual nature of every human being while respecting all personal and religious beliefs.